jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 #### Starter Code

 Here is the [Starter CodeSandbox](https://codesandbox.io/s/login-form-starter-polaris-duhck8?file=/src/components/FormPolaris.js) that we will be working with during this lesson.
-It contains an existing form which we will rebuild using the Polaris Form Component and supporting styling Polaris layout Components.
+It contains an existing form which we will rebuild using the **Polaris Form Component** and supporting Polaris styling layout Components.

 ### Form Component